 All Post-it notes on final day.

-Post-it notes whittled down to ones with responses (half of total).
+Post-it notes whittled down to ones with responses after one week (half of total).

 3 br in Red Hook for 13 yrs – $200